 Motor trade premises insurance may cover the buildings, contents, and equipment used by the motor trader and their business in the course of their work.

-Motor trade insurance may seem a bit complicated, as these policies have a number of different elements that may or may not be useful depending on the specific industry the motor trader is in.
+Motor trade insurance or car traders insurance may seem a bit complicated, as these policies have a number of different elements that may or may not be useful depending on the specific industry the motor trader is in.
 Most of these are optional, or have a number of different alternatives from which they could choose.

 Number of vehicles covered: A home traderthat is, someone who works from home and does not have dedicated business premisesmay typically have only a limited number of vehicles covered by a policy.
 Someone who is trading from dedicated business premises could usually have a policy that covers an unlimited number of vehicles.

 Vehicle coverage for secondary occupations: A motor trader could opt to have an additional vehicle covered if they have a secondary occupation that doesn’t involve the motor trade.